By Hayley Stobbs R.Ac, CNC | Acupuncture Victoria BC

 Patients see improvement in mood, immune strength, energy, digestion, hormone regulation, and overall sense of well-being.
 I recommend one to two treatments per week until symptoms subside to a point where one tune-up treatment per month is required.

 Ultimately, a thorough assessment and the implementation of nutrition, lifestyle, and self-care habits can dramatically improve stress and anxiety levels.
-In addition to acupuncture I always recommend cognitive-behavioral counseling and mind-body practices such as yoga and meditation, bodywork, qi gong or tai chi.
+In addition to acupuncture I often recommend cognitive-behavioral therapy (CBT) and/or mind-body practices such as yoga and meditation, bodywork, qi gong or tai chi.
 I also often refer to naturopathic physicians for lab work so that digestive, hormone, and neurological sources of stress can be assessed.

 1) Kharrazian, Datis.
 “Why Isn’t My Brain Working?
 A Revolutionalry Understanding of Brain Decline and Effective Strategies to Recover Your Brain’s Health.”
 Carlsbad, CA: Elephant Press LP, 2013.